10 Best Things to Do in Tarragona, Spain

 Just like Reus, I was also very enthusiastic about Tarragona.
 I love big cities like Barcelona, but sometimes it’s the small, at first glance inconspicuous places that I really enjoy discovering.

-I liked Tarragona very much.
-The location by the sea together with the pretty old town and the historical sites is simply unbeatable.
-The hotel has also done its part: see the orange glowing sun rising over the turquoise Mediterranean Sea from my room’s balcony, was simply unique.
+I liked Tarragona a lot!
+The location right by the sea, the pretty old town and the historical sites are simply unbeatable.
+The hotel has also done its bit: watching the glowing orange sun slowly rise over the turquoise-blue Mediterranean from your room balcony in the morning is simply unique.

 Although the H10 Imperial Tarraco* is actually one of those giant hotels that leave me usually pretty cold.
 But this time I had to be taught better: Not only the view is impressive, but also the consistent vibe of the hotel somewhere between cool Miami style and warm tropical flair!